Setting Up A Virtual Machine

 - When asked for a product key, you can skip it by pressing

-.
+I don't have a product key.
 We will activate Windows later. - Select

-when asked which version to install. - When asked where to install Windows on, there should be only one option in the list.
+Windows 11 Prowhen asked which version to install. - When asked where to install Windows on, there should be only one option in the list.
 Select it and press

 - When asked for a product key, you can skip it by pressing